astralbodies/horsequiz/README.md

 ## Features

 ### Learn Mode
-- SVG horse silhouette with 27 labeled hotspot dots and leader lines
+- Photo of Blue with 27 labeled hotspot dots and leader lines
 - Click or hover any dot to see the part's name, description, and fun fact in an info panel

 ### Quiz Mode